 Tax Provisions.
-S. 487 would amend the Internal Revenue Code to provide a business credit against income for the purchase of fishing vessel safety equipment.
+S. 487/H.R.
+2973 would amend the Internal Revenue Code to provide a business credit against income for the purchase of fishing vessel safety equipment.
 H.R.
 927 and S. 665 would amend the Internal Revenue Code to allow commercial fishermen to establish tax-deferred Farm and Ranch Risk Management Accounts to shelter a portion of fishery income.
-No action has been taken on any of these measures.
+Section 8 of S. 842 would allow income averaging by commercial fishermen.
 Section 108 of S. 256/S. 272/S. 476 would amend the Internal Revenue Code to provide tax incentives for participation in the Fish and Wildlife Services' "Partners for Fish and Wildlife Program" [http://partners.fws.gov/].
 On February 27, 2003, S. 476 was reported amended (S.Rept.
-108-11).
+108-11); on April 9, 2003, the Senate passed this measure (amended).